geekzter/azure-vdc/README.md

 `./tf_deploy.ps1 -apply`
 to provision resources (this will first create a plan that you will be prompted to apply)

+1. When you want to destroy resources, run:
+`./tf_deploy.ps1 -destroy` (with Terraform, recommended)
+or
+`./erase.ps1 -destroy` (with Azure CLI, as a last resort)

 ### Option C: Azure Pipelines
 Aforementioned options only provision infrastructure, and does so interactively.
 There are a number of [pipelines](./pipelines) that do this end-to-end and also deploy 2 demo applications: